dober-man/f5-agility-labs-waf/docs/class6/module3/lab1.rst

 3. Verify that you are looking at :guilabel:`juiceshop_waf_policy_staging` policy under the :guilabel:`staging` partition
 4. review the suggestions

-Question - why did the request to http://10.1.10.150/ftp/packages.json was blocked ? what is the required policy change ?
+Question - Why did the request to http://10.1.10.150/ftp/packages.json get blocked?
+What is the required policy change?

 .. image:: images/policy_learning.png